 ERGO Life Insurance SE (hereinafter - ERGO or the company) is presenting the Solvency and Financial Condition Report (SFCR).
 This report is part of the qualitative (narrative) reporting system that insurance companies must prepare in the course of Solvency II.
 The report on Solvency and Financial Position is open to the public and is published annually.
 Its content structure and the information to be reported are laid down in supervisory law, for example in Commission Delegated Regulation (EU) 2015/35 of 10 October 2014.
-This report relates to the 2023 financial year.
+This report relates to the 2024 financial year.

-ERGO Life Insurance SE operates in all Baltic countries with a multi distribution channel approach and can rely on own extensive and country wide sales networks in Latvia, Estonia and Lithuania.
-The company's material lines of business are life insurance and health Insurance according to the IFRS17 standard VFA1 and PAA2 respectively.
+ERGO Life Insurance SE operates in all three Baltic countries with a multi distribution channel approach and can rely on own extensive and country wide sales networks in Latvia, Estonia and Lithuania.
+The company's material lines of business are life insurance and health Insurance according to the IFRS17 standard VFA1/GMM2 and PAA3 respectively.
 ERGO maintained the sixth position in the Lithuanian and fifth position in the Baltic life insurance market.
-In health insurance market ERGO position is fifth in Lithuania and third position in Baltic.
-In 2023, ERGO's investment activities yielded profitable results, with a positive 4.6 million EUR, resulting in a return of 2.5% on financial investments.
+In health insurance market ERGO position is seventh in Lithuania and fourth position in Baltic.
+In 2024, ERGO generated insurance revenue of EUR 65.72 million, a 4.1% increase on the year before.
+The investment activities yielded profitable results, with a positive 4.8 million EUR, resulting in a return of 3.2% on financial investments.
 More information provided in Chapter A.

 ERGO has an effective system of governance that is adequate for the nature, scale and complexity of the risks inherent in its business.
-The company continuously develops and improves the efficiency of its management and operational processes while keeping in mind the company's strategic goals and criretia of the reasonableness.
-Composition of the Management Board was changed in 2023.
-On the basis of the Supervisory Board's decision, CEO, Bogdan Bencak, was revoked from the Management Board and new CEO, Ursula Clara Deschka appointed.
-The Management board member CFO Maciej Szyszko was revoked from the Management Board.
+The company continuously develops and improves the efficiency of its management and operational processes while keeping in mind the company's strategic goals and criteria of the reasonableness.
+The compositions of the Board of Management and the Supervisory board was changed in 2024.
+On the basis of the Supervisory Board's decision, CFO Ljubov Jaufmann was appointed from January 1, and CIO Aija Medne was appointed from January 15, 2024.
+ERGO Insurance SE Supervisory Board member Christine Kaaz also resigned on January 31, 2024.

 The remuneration system meets the relevant company and law requirements and is in line with our business and risk strategy.
-Persons who run the undertaking or perform other key tasks, including the key functions under Solvency II, have the professional qualifications, knowledge and experience to perform the relevant tasks and have the requisite fitness for office.
+Persons who run the undertaking or perform other key tasks, including the key functions under Solvency II, have the professional qualifications, knowledge and experience to perform the relevant tasks and are fit and proper persons.

-The four key functions have a particularly important role in the company therefore during 2023 were made structural changes to strengthen these functions.
+The four key functions play a particularly important role in the company therefore during 2024 were made structural changes to strengthen these functions.
 More information provided in Chapter B.